Soniuj/SQL_Job_Analysis/README.md

    * Inclusively (14 distinct skills) and AT&T (13 distinct skills) demand the broadest set of technical skills, including SQL, cloud platforms (AWS, Azure), and BI tools.
 This suggests they seek highly versatile analysts capable of handling end-to-end data tasks.

+# Closing Thoughts

+This project strengthened my SQL skills and provided valuable insights into the data job market.
+It reinforced the importance of learning high-demand skills like SQL and Python while staying adaptable to new tools and trends in data analytics.
+I look forward to continuing to learn and grow my SQL expertise.

+<h3>Thankyou for your Support</h3>